The 20 Best Proteus-Like Syndrome Doctors in Austria

 Speising, AT

-Rudolf Ganger practices in Speising, Austria.
+Rudolf Ganger practices practicing medicine in Speising, Austria.
 Mr. Ganger is rated as an Experienced expert by MediFind in the treatment of Proteus-Like Syndrome.
-His top areas of expertise are Knock Knees, Bowlegs, Absence of Tibia, Osteotomy, and Bone Graft.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Knock Knees, Bowlegs, Achondrogenesis, Osteotomy, and Bone Graft.

 Experienced in Proteus-Like Syndrome